IRTF activities co-located with IETF 105

 1 September 2019

-The IETF 105 meeting took places earlier this summer in Montreal, Canada.
+The IETF 105 meeting took place earlier this summer in Montreal, Canada.
 As usual, a number of IRTF activities co-located with that event, including the ACM/IRTF Applied Networking Research Workshop (ANRW) 2019, and meetings of all-but-one of the IRTF research groups.
 We also made two Applied Networking Research Prize awards.

 The ANRW is an academic workshop that provides a forum for researchers, vendors, network operators, and the Internet standards community to present and discuss emerging results in applied networking research.
 This years workshop was chaired by Phillipa Gill (UMass Amherst) and Jana Iyengar (Fastly).
 It received 26 submissions, of which 13 were accepted, on topics in including QUIC, DNS and security, NTP, IPv6 neighbour discovery and autoconfiguration, network measurement and privacy, and middleboxes and network functions.
 There were around 200 attendees, with a good mix of academics and industry participants.
 All the papers and recordings of the talks are available online and open access.